lu7did/PixiePi/README.md

 ![Alt Text](docs/PixiePi.jpg?raw=true "PixiePi Schematics")

+Pin VOL+ of the Pixie board connects to pin 7 of the IC LM386 which is usually left open without connection as a way to feed the sidetone.

 # Other alternatives

 Even if the Pixie schematic is used for the project the software could be used directly with other DIY or homebrew popular